Chameleon Medical: Parasites

 Examples of internal parasites visible to the unaided human eye

 There are parasitic worms which grow to the size where they are easily seen by the human eye.
-These worms can migrate out of the digestive system and travel though the body cavity.
+Some species of parasitic worms, such as Ascarid roundworms and tapeworms can migrate out of the digestive system and travel though the body cavity.
 It is not uncommon to see worm shapes squirming under the skin.
 These are known as sub-cutaneous parasites.
 A vet can remove these by making an incision in the skin and gently pulling them out.

 parasitic worm in the body cavity

-During a necropsy a parasitic worm was found roaming through the body cavity.
-(It is the yellow stringy shape).
+During a necropsy (a chameleon autopsy) a yellow, stringy, we found a parasitic worm roaming through the body cavity.

 subcutaneous worms from outside

-This panther chameleon had an infestation of subcutaneous parasites.
-These worms had taken residence on the outside of the rib cage under the skin.
+This panther chameleon had an infestation of “subcutaneous” parasites.
+Subcutaneous means that the worms are living just under the skin.

 subcutaneous worms from inside